 Critter diving in Fiji

-Experienced and novice scuba divers, as well as underwater videographers or photographers, will have great chances of examining the reef on the lookout for shrimps, crabs, squids, nudibranchs, and several types of sea stars, great subjects for wonderful macro photography and for sea lovers with an interest in marine biology.
+Experienced and novice scuba divers, as well as underwater videographers or photographers, have great opportunities to explore Fiji’s beautiful reefs in search of shrimp, crabs, squids, nudibranchs, several types of sea stars, and many more.
+If you have your eyes open and have learned to really see underwater, you will find unusual and great motifs for wonderful macro photography everywhere.

 Who can enjoy macro diving in Fiji?